By Sandi Gohn

 The Navajo Code Talkers – U.S. Marines of Navajo descent who developed and utilized a special code using their indigenous language to transmit sensitive information during World War II – are legendary figures in military and cryptography history.

-Their encrypted code, which was never cracked by the enemy, helped the U.S. win their way across the Pacific front from 1942 to 1945.
+Their encrypted code, which was never cracked by the enemy, helped the United States win its way across the Pacific front from 1942 to 1945.
 Historians argue that the Navajo Code Talkers helped expedite the end of the war and, undoubtedly, saved thousands of lives.

 “Were it not for the Navajos, the Marines would never have taken Iwo Jima,” said Maj.
 Howard Connor, the signal officer of the Navajos at Iwo Jima in 1945.

-In 1942, Philip Johnston – a son of missionaries who grew up on a Navajo nation – came up with the idea for the Navajo Code Talker program after reading a news article about Native American soldiers delivering messages during Army training exercises.
+In 1942, Philip Johnston – a son of missionaries who grew up on the Navajo Nation – came up with the idea for the Navajo Code Talker program after reading a news article about Native American soldiers delivering messages during Army training exercises in their mother tongues.

 Johnston, a World War I veteran, also knew that the U.S. military had been experiencing difficulties developing an unbreakable code for secure communication in the Pacific.